Antipope: Quasi-cardinal-nephews (many more cardinal-nephews proper)

-Modern minor claimants
+Alternative popes

-The concept of the antipope has continued into the modern day, with most current claimants being adherents to the Sedevacantist movement, a loose collection of traditionalist Catholics who consider the more liberal decisions made during the 1962–1965 Second Vatican Council to be heretical, rendering all subsequent popes illegitimate.
-However, the term "antipope" is rarely used in reference to these modern pretenders, likely due to their small followings and lack of influence in the mainstream Roman Catholic Church.
-Professor Magnus Lundberg of the University of Uppsala coined the term "Alternative Popes" to refer to these modern minor Popes.
+The concept of the antipope has continued into the modern day, with most recent claimants being adherents to the Sedevacantist movement, a loose collection of traditionalist Catholics who consider the more liberal decisions made during the 1962–1965 Second Vatican Council to be heretical, rendering all subsequent popes illegitimate.
+However, the term antipope is rarely used in reference to these modern pretenders, likely due to their small followings and lack of influence in the mainstream Roman Catholic Church.
+Professor Magnus Lundberg of the University of Uppsala coined the term alternative popes to refer to these modern minor popes.